CGPxy/NU-net/data/benign/README.md

-Data split in the benign tumor comparison experiment.
+Data split in the four-fold cross-validation experiment for benign tumors.